fnzh-i/MDT-Civilian-Data/TIMELINE.md

 - Dec 5, 2025   - Improved login and registration UI and add registration function.<br>
                 - Refactored and add methods to DriversLicense, TicketViolation, Vehicle.<br>
                 - Removed unused API case handlers from Controller.php.<br>
-- Dec 6, 2025   - Redesigned admin panel and license form and add JS for auto-fill.
+- Dec 6, 2025   - Redesigned admin panel and license form and add JS for auto-fill.<br>
+                - Refactored officer and user pages into subdirectories.